Mark Lee is a professional speaker, author and mentor.

 - speaks at events, in-house and workshops on business development techniques and related topics such as networking, social media and linkedin,

-- mentors a select number of accountants, speakers and other professionals each year,
+- mentors a select number of sole practitioner accountants each year,

 - chairs the Tax Advice Network.

 - writes regularly for his own and third party blogs, ebooks and for AccountingWeb where he has been Consultant Practice Editor since 2009.

 Mark has been Deputy Treasurer of Norwood (a top 150 children and family services charity) since 1999, Treasurer of The Magic Circle since Feb 2014 and, since 2016 has been a member of the ICAEW’s Members and Commercial Board (having previously spent two years chairing the ICAEW’s Ethics Advisory Committee).

 May 2017 – Mark presented the keynote slot at the close of the Accountex conference – this being the 7th time he was invited to do so.